karimova/UCI_HW_Karimova/04_Pandas_Challenge/HeroesOfPymoli/Readme.md

 For this assignment, I have completed `HeroesOfPymoli` Data Challenge.

-Jupyter notebook was used to run the analysis.

 [Jupyter notebook file](HeroesOfPymoli_NVK.ipynb) - Use this script to see the following results.